The best way to buy a new Android phone or iPhone now

-All this to say that right now is actually a pretty bad time to buy a new high-end phone, especially if you're undecided.
-It's best to wait a month or two when all the year's phones are launched and when the holiday promotions begin.
-You'll have the most options and some competitive pricing among carriers and retailers.
+But despite the great phones you can buy today, my advice for high-end buyers is to wait, especially if you're undecided.
+Hold off a month or two when all the year's phones are launched and when the holiday promotions begin.
+You'll have the most phones to choose from, and some competitive pricing among carriers and retailers who want your business badly.

 Read: Why you can't buy every phone you want from AT&T, Verizon, T-Mobile or Sprint